Issue pertaining to vulnerable witnesses directly concerns plight of women & children, says SC | Law-Order

 A vacation bench of Justices D Y Chandrachud and Bela M Trivedi observed that the top court had earlier said that the Ministry of Women and Child Development must be the nodal ministry and it wants the ministry to monitor it.

-"The Ministry of Women and Child Development has been nominated as a coordinating ministry having due regard to the fact that the issue pertaining to vulnerable witnesses directly concerns the plight of women and children who are, generally speaking, in the position of vulnerable witnesses," the bench said.
+“The judgement of this court casts the responsibility of coordinating with Justice Gita Mittal, chairperson of the committee appointed by this court, on the Ministry of Women and Child Development.
+The Ministry of Women and Child Development has been nominated as a coordinating ministry having due regard to the fact that the issue pertaining to vulnerable witnesses directly concerns the plight of women and children who are in the position of vulnerable witnesses,” the bench said.

 “The Ministry of Women and Child Development, Government of India, shall stand impleaded,” it said.